 Please also consider what you fail to find in the New Testament.
 You will fail to find a hierarchical religious organization headed by a pope with cardinals, archbishops, bishops, and priests.
 Instead you will find individual, autonomous congregations, each of which was to be shepherded by a plurality of married bishops with children (Philippians 1:1, Acts 14:23, Acts 20:17-38, 1 Timothy 3:1-8, 1 Peter 4:1-3).
 You will fail to find an organization that restricts people from understanding God’s Word, claiming that it can only be understood through the lens of its own tradition.
 Instead you will find Christians encouraged to study the Scriptures and a warning about following the traditions of men (Acts 17:11, Matthew 15:3-9).

 We appeal to our Roman Catholic friends to consider these things well and to recognize that the religious organization known as the Roman Catholic Church is not the church we see in the New Testament.
 The Roman Catholic organization does not represent the Church of Christ as revealed by the Scriptures.
-We encourage you to depart from that apostatized organization, to become obedient to the true Gospel of Christ, and to find a church of Christ that will not tolerate sin or unrighteousness and will proclaim the truth (Romans 1:5, 12:9, 1 Timothy 3:15)!
+You can continue to hold firm to Jesus as the Christ and your precious faith in Him while dispensing with the corrupt clericalism of Roman Catholicism.
+We encourage you to depart from that apostatized organization, to become obedient to the true Gospel of Christ, and to find a church of Christ which embodies and proclaims the truth (Romans 1:5, 12:9, 1 Timothy 3:15)!